Mathixx/INF442-2_Protein-cleavage-detection/README.md

         Displays the sequence with predicted cleavage sites in bold.
         Writes accuracy, average number of predictions, and average distance to real cleavage sites to data/results/results_predict_cleavage.txt.

+## other files
+We used other files and notebooks to tune our parameters.